hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-core/index.md

 Since this is the first time we are running an _XiaoXuan Core_ application, the launcher will download the runtime from the internet.
 Then the runtime will compile and cache the application on-the-fly.
 Finally, you should see the application output a line of text, which is the current working directory.

+> The _XiaoXuan Core_ standard library provides simpler ways to get the current working directory or print strings.
+The code below is written for demostration purposes only.
+Additionally, the following steps assume a Linux operation system.
+If you are using other platform or want to try a simpler "Hello, World!" program, please refer to the {{< null-link "XiaoXuan Code Documentation">}}.

 ## The XiaoXuan Core VM

 {{< figure class="wide white" src="./images/vm-model.webp" caption="The XiaoXuan Core VM" >}}